 - 4 ounces cream cheese, can be light

 - ¼ cup dry white wine, can sub chicken stock

 - 1 cup all-purpose flour

 - ¾ cup buttermilk

-- Add the chicken stock and bring the pot to a boil.
-Reduce the heat, cover the pot, and let it simmer for 15 minutes, or until the potatoes are soft.
+- Add the potatoes, poultry seasoning, salt, and pepper and stir the pot.
+Add the chicken stock and chicken breasts and bring the pot to a boil.
+Lower the heat, cover the pot, and cook until the chicken breasts are tender, about 18-20 minutes.

 - When the chicken is tender, remove it from the pot and put the cream cheese into the pot.
 Shred the chicken using 2 forks then add it back into the pot and stir until the cream cheese is melted.

 - Mix the flour and white wine in a small bowl then pour it into the pot.
 Bring the pot to a boil to thicken the stew then turn the heat to medium-low.

 - In a small bowl, mix the flour, baking powder, and salt.

 - Melt the butter in a medium-sized bowl then add the buttermilk.
 Stir in the flour mixture just until the dough forms.
 Do not overmix!